Instant Pot Pulled Pork – tender, shredded pork in an hour! | Gluten Free + Paleo + Whole30

 - 2 tablespoon dried oregano

 - 2 tablespoons lime juice, (can also use orange juice)

 - 2 teaspoons black pepper

-When ready to cook, add the remaining 1 tablespoon oil to the bottom of the instant pot.
+- When ready to cook, add the remaining 1 tablespoon oil to the bottom of the instant pot along with the chicken stock.
 Add the pork shoulder.
 If you've still got skin on the pork make sure your place it down with the skin up.

-Close the lid and press the Keep Warm/Cancel button.
+- Close the lid.
 Make sure the valve is in the “sealed” position then press Manual and set the pressure cooker on high for 60 minutes.
 When the time has passed, let the pressure switch back to Keep Warm/Cancel and let the steam release naturally.

 Keep leftovers stored in the fridge for up to 4 days.